rafed/rafed.github.io/content/projects/index.md

 weight: 700
 ---

-Here's a list of the most noteable projects that I've done.
+Here's a list of the most notable projects that I've done.

 ## Pet projects

-There's plenty of repositories in my [Github/rafed123](https://github.com/rafed) that you can check out.
+There's plenty of repositories in my [Github/rafed](https://github.com/rafed) that you can check out.
 Here's some of them that I'm proud of:
 - 8 puzzle (automatically solves a random puzzle using A* search)
-- Ping and traceroute with icmp
+- Ping and traceroute with ICMP

 ## Competitive Projects